aolivarez/Mode-Dynamic-Transponder/haifuraiya/rtl/README.md

 # RTL - Haifuraiya

-Synthesizable VHDL for the Haifuraiya 64-channel polyphase channelizer, the Opulent Voice ground-station front end.
+Synthesizable VHDL for the Haifuraiya 64-channel polyphase channelizer, the Opulent Voice front end on haifuraiya payload.
 Vendor-agnostic design (no Xilinx LogiCORE IP), pure VHDL-93 (no 2008 features in synth-bound RTL).
 Tested-clean on ZCU102 (Zynq UltraScale+) and libresdr (Zynq-7020).